The end of the world

 The pious of the Middle Ages wanted to pay homage to holy relics, and pilgrimage churches sprang up along the route to Spain.
 Pilgrims commonly walked barefoot and wore a scalloped shell, the symbol of Saint James (the shell’s grooves symbolize the many roads of the pilgrimage).

-In France alone there were four main routes toward Spain.
-Le Puy, Arles, Paris and Vézelay are the cities on these roads and each contains a church that was an important pilgrimage site in its own right.
+In France alone, there were four main routes toward Spain.
+Le Puy, Arles, Paris, and Vézelay are the cities on these roads, and each contains a church that was an important pilgrimage site in its own right.

 Why make a pilgrimage?

-A pilgrimage to Santiago de Compostela was an expression of Christian devotion and it was believed that it could purify the soul and perhaps even produce miraculous healing benefits.
-A criminal could travel the “Way of Saint James” as an act penance.
+A pilgrimage to Santiago de Compostela was an expression of Christian devotion, and it was believed that it could purify the soul and perhaps even produce miraculous healing benefits.
+A criminal could travel the “Way of Saint James” as an act of penance.
 For the everyday person, a pilgrimage was also one of the only opportunities to travel and see some of the world.
 It was a chance to meet people, perhaps even those outside one’s own class.
 The purpose of pilgrimage may not have been entirely devotional.

 The cult of the relic

 Relics are often housed in a protective container called a reliquary.
 Reliquarys are often quite opulent and can be encrusted with precious metals and gemstones given by the faithful.
 An example is the Reliquary of Saint Foy, located at Conques abbey on the pilgrimage route.
 It is said to hold a piece of the child martyr’s skull.
 A large pilgrimage church might be home to one major relic, and dozens of lesser-known relics.
-Because of their sacred and economic value, every church wanted an important relic and a black market boomed with fake and stolen goods.
+Because of their sacred and economic value, every church wanted an important relic, and a black market boomed with fake and stolen goods.

 Accommodating crowds